The Research Symbiont Awards, given annually, recognize exemplars in the practice of data sharing. It is a companion to the Research Parasite Awards.

 There are two Research Symbiont Awards:

-Award winners will receive $2500 travel reimbursement so that they may be recognized at the 2018 Pacific Symposium on Biocomputing in Hawaii.
-In addition, winners will receive a cool stuffed animal.
+Award winners will receive a prize of up to $2,500 to be spent on conference registrations and or professional society membership fees.
+They will also be virtually recognized at the 2022 Pacific Symposium on Biocomputing (January 3-7, 2022).
+In addition, winners will receive a very cool stuffed animal.

 Applicable to both the GENERAL SYMBIOSIS AWARD and the EARLY CAREER CLINICAL RESEARCH SYMBIONT AWARD: